 Veterinary and pet related services are deemed “necessary”.

 We will continue to be open for business and our current hours of 7am-9pm all seven days of the week remain unchanged.
 However, if due to unforeseen circumstances or changes in the State and City & County mandate, these may be revised.
 All changes will be posted on our website, www.petvethawaii.com and social media.

 Urgent, sick and ill patients will be our priority.

 We will be utilizing low-contact interactions and Curbside Service.

 We recognize this will be a different experience for everyone, including us.
 We will miss spending time with you in the exam room, but we are doing this to keep everyone safe.

-- When you arrive for an appointment please call us at (808) 834-7387 to let us know you are here.
-A customer service representative will verify your phone number, email address, and ask which parking stall you are in.
+- When you arrive for an appointment please text us at (808) 600-1489 to let us know you are here.
+Please make sure to use the entire 10 digit number when you text.

 - Once you and your pet have been checked in a technician will call you to confirm the reason for your pet’s appointment, obtain a brief history, and ask what your concerns are for the veterinarian.